sefx5ever/SCU_Cloud_Computing_with_Fintech/README.md

 # Cloud Computing X Fintech

 ## Overview
-The Cloud Computing X Fintech was my first lesson that being a teaching assistance to provide 6 lesson about the introduction and the implementation of cloud computing in Soochow University.
+The Cloud Computing X Fintech was my first lesson that being teaching assistance to provide 6 lessons about the introduction and the implementation of cloud computing at Soochow University.

 ## Lessons Learned
 #### The introduction of cloud computing and its trend [LINK]()